 Visit Barcelona Cathedral, a beautiful example of Gothic architecture, and Plaça Sant Jaume, home to the City Hall and the Palau de la Generalitat.
 Plaça Reial is a great spot to eat outdoors and in the summer, there are open-air concerts held here too.

-Barcelona in 24 Hours – Afternoon:
+Barcelona One Day Itinerary – Afternoon:

 Explore Park Guell

+If you’re seeing Barcelona in a day, Park Guell has to make your list.
 The best way to reach Park Guell from Barcelona’s Gothic Quarter is to take the metro to Lesseps or Vallcarca station (on the Green line, L3).
 It’s a bit of a walk from the metro, and some of it is uphill, so grabbing a taxi is a good alternative if you feel you may struggle with that.

 Park Guell was designed by Antoni Gaudí, Catalonia’s most famous architect.
 It was originally commissioned as a residential project, however following a lack of interest from buyers, was turned into a public park.
 It’s now a UNESCO World Heritage site and one of the most visited attractions in Spain.